gentoo/pax-utils/README.md

 pax-utils uses a bog-standard meson-based build system.
 See `meson_options.txt` for configuration options.

 You don't need PaX to use the pax-utils.
-Infact the only thing they really have in common is that pax-utils was initially written to aid in deploying PaX systems so it includes support for PT_PAX_FLAGS and the deprecated but still in use EI_PAX flags.
+In fact the only thing they really have in common is that pax-utils was initially written to aid in deploying PaX systems so it includes support for PT_PAX_FLAGS and the deprecated but still in use EI_PAX flags.
 For more information about PaX